aitboudad/ngx-loading-bar/README.md

   imports: [
     ...

-    LoadingBarHttpClientModule

-    // for Http use:
+    // for HttpClient use:
-    // LoadingBarHttpModule,
+    LoadingBarHttpClientModule,

     // for Router use:
-    // LoadingBarRouterModule
+    LoadingBarRouterModule

-    // for HttpClient use:
-    // LoadingBarHttpClientModule

     // for Core use:
-    // LoadingBarModule.forRoot()
+    LoadingBarModule
   ],
 })
 export class AppModule {}